 MOdels and Information Sharing for System Engineering in Extended Entreprise

-Current responsibilities include:
+Recent responsibilities include:

 I am very proud of being an “ironman finisher” at Roth 2007 (3.8/180/42) in 11h57':

-I have completed in 2018 my longuest trail: the UTMB OCC race (55km/3600mD+) in 11h13':
+I have completed in 2018 the UTMB OCC race (55km/3600mD+) in 11h13'